AmazingAng/WTF-Solidity/Languages/en/23_Delegatecall_en/readme.md

 ![execution context of delegatecall](./img/23-2.png)

 You can understand it like this: a `rich businessman` entrusts his asset (`state variables`) to a `VC` (functions of target contract) for management.
-The executed functions are from the `VC`, but the state variables get changed is from the `businessman`.
+The executed functions are from the `VC`, but the state variables get changed from the `businessman`.

-The syntax of `delegatecall` is simimar to `call`:
+The syntax of `delegatecall` is similar to `call`:

 ```
 targetContractAddress.delegatecall(binary code);